Welcome back, Apprentice Mages!

 But, hey!
 How was I supposed to know that her hair always ignites when she summons Fire Drakes?
 (Oopsie.)

-For those of you who are new to this blog, Queen Solara is the mightiest Fire Power on Planet Aeld.
-She’s one of five queens, who rule a mystical order of sorceresses, called the Aeldoras.
-The main character in my Guardians of Aeld Series is studying to be an Aeldora.
+For those of you who are new to this blog, Solara is the mightiest Fire Power on Planet Aeld.
+She’s one of five queens (or reinas,) who rule a mystical order of sorceresses, called the Aeldoras.
+The main character in my Guardians of Aeld Series is studying to become an Aeldora.

 And so am I!

-(Or rather, I was studying to be an Aeldora.
-The Council of Queens is meeting tonight to discuss my marshmallow debacle.
-Who knew a firecracker was a such bad way to toast s’mores?)
+(Or rather, I was studying to become an Aeldora.
+The Council of Reinas is meeting tonight to discuss my fate after the marshmallow debacle.
+Who knew a firecracker was such a bad way to toast s’mores?)

 Yes, I’ll probably be busy scraping goo off the ceiling for a month.
 Maybe two months.
 (Dang!
 I wish I knew some Water spells.)
 But don’t mind me.
 You need to get busy, studying your Fire Magic!

-(By the way, if you didn’t take our quiz, to see if you have Fire talent, Queen Solara’s likely to turn you into a worm!
+(By the way, if you didn’t take our quiz, to see if you have Fire talent, Queen Solara’s likely to turn you into a wyrm!
 Click this link.)

 For the rest of you budding Fire Stars, here’s what successful apprentices should know about Fire…